aglaszuk/Polygenic_Adaptation_Heliosperma/02_DifferentialExpression/README.md

 # Steps to perform differential expression analysis

-Create table of read counts using FeatureCounts v.
-1.6.3.
+Create table of read counts using FeatureCounts v.1.6.3 (Liao et al. 2104).
 Takes as input the individual bam files mapped using STAR.
 ```

  featureCounts \